To view the list of currently elected National Committee members, refer to Audax Management

 Ideally Elected Members are people who:

-The Regional Representative formally represents on the National Committee the members of the Regional Committees of their respective Regions.
+The Regional Representative represents the members of the Regional Committees of their respective Regions on the National Committee.

 Through their appointment by the Regional Committee, each Regional Representative represents the views and interests of Regional Committees in the relevant Region in discussion and decision-making by the National Committee.